sschwarzer/ftputil/website/documentation.md

     `ftplib.FTP_TLS` and `M2Crypto.ftpslib.FTP_TLS`, otherwise the
     parameter is ignored.

--   `encoding` can be a string to set the encoding of directory and file paths on the remote server.
-(This has nothing to do with the encoding of file contents!)
+-   `encoding` can be a string to set the encoding of directory and file _paths_ on the remote server.
+(This has nothing to do with the encoding of file _contents_!)
 If you pass a string and your base class is neither `ftplib.FTP` nor `ftplib.FTP_TLS`, the used heuristic in `session_factory` may not work reliably.
 Therefore, if in doubt, let `encoding` be `None` and define your `base_class` so that it sets the encoding you want.

-    Note: In Python 3.9, the default path encoding for `ftplib.FTP` and `ftplib.FTP_TLS` changed from previously "latin-1" to "utf-8".
+    **Note:** In Python 3.9, the default path encoding for `ftplib.FTP` and `ftplib.FTP_TLS` changed from previously
+    "latin-1" to "utf-8".
 Hence, if you don't pass an `encoding` to `session_factory`, you'll get different path encodings for Python 3.8 and earlier vs. Python 3.9 and later.

     If you're sure that you always use only ASCII characters in your remote paths, you don't need to worry about the path encoding and